appt-dev/public-rest-api/README.md

 2. `yarn start` - Will start the server at `http://localhost:3000`
 3. `yarn test` - Will run tests

+# Usage
-# This a sample repo used as part of Hiring process at [ApptDev](https://appt.dev/careers)
+This a sample repo used as part of Hiring process at [ApptDev](https://appt.dev/careers)